 So you've decided that you'll take a fall vacation this year.
-Our first thought is: congrats, you've earned it.
+Our first thought is congrats, you've earned it.
 Our second thought is: what are you going to pack?

 If you froze up at that last sentence, don't worry.
 We're here to help, and that's precisely our reason for sharing this list of what to pack for a fall vacation this year.
+Here are our top tips for picking the perfect fall travel outfits for your getaway.

 One definite suggestion we'd make next is the humble flannel shirt.
 A flannel shirt has the advantage of being comfortable and casual—it's just the type of thing you can wear untucked without ever looking sloppy.
 Plus, there's just something autumnal about the weight and texture of a flannel shirt.
 Big bonus points if you select a plaid flannel shirt whose colors reflect the changing foliage of fall.

 But that's enough poetic waxing on fall's better qualities.
-Our next item of clothing is much more practical, and meant to be worn during the kinds of fall weather we're not precisely looking forward to.
+Our next item of clothing is much more practical and meant to be worn during the kinds of fall weather we're not precisely looking forward to.
 We are of course referring to the rain jacket.
 You'll want to make sure that a reliable rain jacket is packed away in your travel kit.
 If not, the sight of darkened clouds will quickly make you regret the decision.

 One more piece to consider among the variety of layering options is the classic (if divisive) turtleneck.
 If you can add a turtleneck to your vacation rotation, you can count on it to be worn under a fleece jacket or rain jacket for better insulation, or even paired casually with yoga pants.